robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2023-02-28]

+- `ViziaState::from_size()` now takes a third boolean argument to control whether the window's size is persisted or not.
+This avoids a potential bug where an old window size is recalled after the plugin's GUI's size has changed in an update to the plugin.

 ## [2023-02-20]

 - The way audio IO layouts are configured has changed completely to align better